dingusdev/dingusppc/README.md

 ## HOW TO USE

-This program uses the command prompt to work.
+This program currently uses the command prompt to work.

-There are a few command line arguments one can enter when starting the program.
+There are a few command line arguments one must enter when starting the program.

--fuzzer

-Processor fuzzer, very unfinished.

 -realtime

 Run the emulator in runtime.

--loadelf

-Load an ELF file into memory.

 -debugger

 Enter the interactive debugger.

--stepp

-Execute a page of opcodes (256 instructions at a time).

--playground

-allows users to enter 32-bit hex opcodes to mess with the PPC processor.

 ## HOW TO COMPILE